 Percutaneous liver biopsy can be done as an outpatient procedure.
 Doctors usually use ultrasonography to locate the liver and to guide the needle in order to obtain a biopsy specimen of an abnormal area.
 Once doctors identify the desired biopsy site, they anesthetize the person's skin and insert the needle into the liver.
 The hollow needle comes out with a tiny piece of liver tissue inside it.

-After the specimen is obtained, the person remains in the outpatient department for 3 to 4 hours because of a small risk of complications, such as tearing (laceration) of the liver.
+After the specimen is obtained, the person remains in the outpatient department for 3 to 4 hours because of a small risk of complications, such as bleeding of the liver.
 Because bleeding can start up to 15 days after the biopsy, the person is instructed to stay within an hour's drive of the hospital during that period.
 Complications related to liver biopsy, though infrequent, can cause serious problems; 1 of 10,000 people die as a result of the procedure.
 Mild pain in the upper right abdomen, sometimes extending to the right shoulder, is common after a liver biopsy and is usually relieved by analgesics.

 In another procedure, called transvenous liver biopsy, a catheter is inserted into a neck vein, threaded through the vena cava, and placed into one of the hepatic veins that drain the liver.
 A needle on the tip of the catheter is then inserted through the wall of the vein into the liver.
 This procedure is less likely to injure the liver than is percutaneous liver biopsy.
 It is especially useful in people whose blood does not clot properly or in patients with portal hypertension Portal Hypertension Portal hypertension is abnormally high blood pressure in the portal vein (the large vein that brings blood from the intestine to the liver) and its branches.
 Cirrhosis (scarring that distorts... read more related ascites, both are complications of severe liver disease Liver Failure Liver failure is severe deterioration in liver function.
 Liver failure is caused by a disorder or substance that damages the liver.
 Most people have jaundice (yellow skin and eyes), feel tired... read more .